HammerRoo/Test/README.md

-Test programm on .NET C# for deskto
+Test programm on .NET C# for desktop